yellomango9/Alpha-Lab-IT-Complaint-Portal/guides/MANUAL_TESTING_GUIDE.md

 ---

-*This testing guide covers all implemented features of the Alpha Lab IT Complaint Portal.
+*This testing guide covers all implemented features of the AMC Complaint Portal.
 Follow the test scenarios systematically to verify full system functionality.*